 ]]>

-http://www.counselinghaven.com/why-you-should-ditch-self-care-and-focus-on-soul-care-instead/feed/ 0
+https://www.counselinghaven.com/why-you-should-ditch-self-care-and-focus-on-soul-care-instead/feed/ 0

-Book Review: The Day the World Came to Town by Jim DeFede http://www.counselinghaven.com/book-review-the-day-the-world-came-to-town-by-jim-defede/ http://www.counselinghaven.com/book-review-the-day-the-world-came-to-town-by-jim-defede/#respond Wed, 04 Jan 2023 17:19:16 +0000 http://www.counselinghaven.com/?p=240 One of the things I’m most excited to do with this blog is to share the books that I’m reading.
+Book Review: The Day the World Came to Town by Jim DeFede https://www.counselinghaven.com/book-review-the-day-the-world-came-to-town-by-jim-defede/ https://www.counselinghaven.com/book-review-the-day-the-world-came-to-town-by-jim-defede/#respond Wed, 04 Jan 2023 17:19:16 +0000 http://www.counselinghaven.com/?p=240 One of the things I’m most excited to do with this blog is to share the books that I’m reading.
 I’ve got kind of a secret that I’m going to share with you.
 Ready?
 I hate self-help books.
 Not all of them.
 Some are pretty good or super informative and practical.
 But for the most […]

 The post Book Review: The Day the World Came to Town by Jim DeFede appeared first on The Haven Counseling & Therapy.